d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

-to only a fraction of information of interest has enabled our brain to allocate resources more smartly to live, to grow, and to socialize, such as detecting predators, preys, and mates.
+to only a fraction of information of interest has enabled our brain to allocate resources more smartly to survive, to grow, and to socialize, such as detecting predators, preys, and mates.